WWJZ

 WWJZ (640 AM) is a radio station licensed to Mount Holly, New Jersey, serving Philadelphia and the Delaware Valley.
-The station airs Catholic talk programming and is owned and operated by Relevant Radio.
+The station airs catholic–talk radio programming and is owned and operated by Relevant Radio.

-The transmitter is located near the intersection of U.S. Route 206 and CR-530 in Pemberton Township, New Jersey, and station offices are in Fort Washington, Pennsylvania.
+The station's transmitter is located near the intersection of U.S. Route 206 and County Route 630 in Pemberton Township, New Jersey, and station offices are in Fort Washington, Pennsylvania.
 WWJZ operates with 50,000 watts in the daytime, the maximum permitted for AM stations by the Federal Communications Commission.
-But because 640 kHz is a clear-channel frequency, WWJZ must reduce power to 950 watts at night to avoid interfering with other radio stations such as KFI 640 in Los Angeles, California and CBN in St. John's, Newfoundland and Labrador, Canada which are dominant Class A radio stations on 640 AM in the United States.
+Because 640 kHz is a clear-channel frequency, WWJZ must reduce power to 950 watts at night to avoid interfering with other radio stations such as KFI in Los Angeles and CBN in St. John's, Newfoundland and Labrador, Canada, the dominant Class A radio stations on 640 AM in North America.

 History

-WWJZ was owned by John Farina, the originator of the sound adopted by Al Ham's Music of Your Life Adult standards format.
-Farina's dream was to re-establish the signal he had on 1460 kHz in Mount Holly in the 1960s as WJJZ.
-With the help of his long-time friend and engineer, Ted Schober, he got New Jersey its first 50 kilowatt AM radio station in many years and was able to put his beloved sound on the air again.
+WWJZ was owned by John Farina, the originator of the sound adopted by Al Ham's Music of Your Life adult standards format.
+Farina's dream was to re-establish the signal he had on 1460 kHz in Mount Holly in the 1960s, as WJJZ.
+With the help of his long-time friend and engineer, Ted Schober, he got New Jersey its first 50-kilowatt AM radio station in many years and was able to put his beloved sound on the air again.

-Until the inception of WWJZ operation in 1992, there were no broadcast stations on 640 kHz on the East Coast.
+Until the inception of WWJZ operation in November 1992, there were no broadcast stations on 640 kHz on the East Coast.
 This was because KFI in Los Angeles is the clear-channel station on 640, in the days when Class I-A stations had few lesser stations on their frequencies, even thousands of miles away.
-When the F.C.C. relaxed those regulations, it allowed several new stations, including WWJZ, to go on the air on the 640 frequency.
+When the Federal Communications Commission relaxed those regulations, it allowed several new stations, including WWJZ, to go on the air on the 640 frequency.

 The music of Brook Benton, Tommy Dorsey, Margaret Whiting, Doris Day, Frankie Laine and many others aired from October 1992 into 1993, emanating from an ancient General Electric transmitter of the type used by the venerable WJZ in its early days as the flagship of the NBC Blue Network.
-Then a dispute between Farina and WWJZ's landlord, Edgar Cramer, put WWJZ off the air in August 1993.
+Then a dispute between Farina and WWJZ's landlord, Edgar Cramer, put WWJZ off the air on July 9, 1993.